 Route owners are normally expected to allow entries to a Permanent throughout the year.
 A route owner may restrict the months of availability, e.g. due to extreme seasonal weather, but is encouraged to keep this to a necessary minimum.
 Availability should be indicated on the route application form, e.g. 12 months, March through October, etc. During a route's usual time of availability, a route owner may decline a request for any reasonable cause in the owner's judgment, including insufficient notice or other inconvenience, weather or other safety concern, route obstructions, rider qualification, and the like.

 A rider is expected to give reasonable notice of entry.
 Rider registration should consist of an entry form, the appropriate entry fee, and must include the RUSA Waiver of Liability.
 An entry form master, including the Waiver of Liability form, is available online on the Permanents main page, and under RBA Resources.
 The route owner may ask for additional info at registration - such as emergency contacts or medical concerns - if the owner feels that info could be useful.
 The owner can design his/her own form for registration, or use some other means for riders to register.
-The rider must provide a newly signed and dated Waiver of Liability form each time he/she registers to ride a permanent, unless the rider has previously executed a waiver - for example, an annual or seasonal waiver - that covers when the ride will take place.
+The rider must provide a newly signed and dated Waiver of Liability form each time he/she registers to ride a permanent.

 Permanents may be ridden only by current RUSA members.
 The route owner should check that a rider's RUSA membership is current by consulting the RUSA website.